pgMemento/pgMemento/README.md

 Run the `INSTALL_PGMEMENTO.sql` script with the psql client of PostgreSQL.
 Now a new schema will appear in your database called `pgmemento`.
-As of version 0.4 the `pgmemento` consist of 5 log tables and 2 view:
+As of version 0.4 the `pgmemento` schema consist of 5 log tables and 2 view:

 * `TABLE audit_column_log`: Stores information about columns of audited tables (DDL log target)
 * `TABLE audit_table_log`: Stores information about audited tables (DDL log target)